migpimenta/kafka-by-example/README.md

 Learning Kafka through practical exercises gives you a deep understanding of how it behaves in real‑world scenarios.
 Below are 6 progressively challenging exercises that build your skills—from basic operations to production‑ready configurations and failure scenarios.

-> Each exercise has:
-> - a `starter/` folder: implement your solution here following that exercise's `README.md` instructions.
-> - a `solution/` folder: one possible reference solution (there can be others).
->

-Try to complete the starter before viewing the solution to maximize learning.
+> Each exercise folder contains a `README.md` with detailed instructions, concepts to learn, and solutions.
+Work through the instructions step-by-step to build your understanding before reviewing the provided solutions.

 ---
 ## Exercise Roadmap